heitorrapcinski/english-study/readme.md

         - **The reason** is that I hate going to the supermarket during the week.
     - OK, but why me?
         - **The point** is that if I go shopping for food, we'll only eat cookies and chocolate.
+## GIVING GOOD AND BAD NEWS
+>Inter 3 pages 249
+- Giving Good News
+    - When you have news that will make people happy, there are some expressions you can use
+        - The good news is...
+        - The good thing is...
+        - Here is some great news...
+        - I'm glad to tell you...
+        - I'm really thrilled that...
+        - I am happy to say that...
+- Giving Bad News
+    - When you have news that will make people sad, angry, or frustrated, you use other expressions that will prepare the listener for the bad news
+        - The bad news is...
+        - Unfortunately...
+        - How can I put this...
+        - I regret to say that...
+        - I'm sorry to say that...
+        - I am afraid that...
+## BASIC REPORTING STRATEGIES
+>Inter 3 pages 248
+- Retelling something that someone told you or that you overheard
+- When retelling a story, we usually use the verbs
+    - Say something
+    - Tell a story
+    - Ask a question or favor
+    - **Mary told me** she is getting married next year.
+    - **She said that** it will be a great party.
+    - **I asked her** if she needed my help.
+    - **She asked me** to be her bridesmaid.
+    - **I said that** it would be an honor.
+    - Then, **I asked her** what she needed me to do.